kebaldwi/CATC-TEMPLATES/LABS/LAB-9-ISE-Automation/ise-automation-1-certificates/03a-ISE-GUI.md

    ![json](../../../ASSETS/LABS/AD/CERTS/ISE-GUI-CSR-13.png?raw=true "Import JSON")

 6. You will get a couple of [!Warning] messages.
-Oneabout Enabling Admin role, and another about certificate validity being longer than 398 days.
+One about Enabling Admin role, and another about certificate validity being longer than 398 days.
 Choose **YES** to both of these.
 At this point the ISE application will reboot.
 Wait approximately 5 minutes and log back into ISE.

 Congrats, your ISE instance is now ...CERTIFIED!